sherlifelix/blog/_posts/2018-11-25-top-6-countries-with-most-poisonous-snakes.md

 published: true
 title: Top 6 countries with most poisonous snakes
 description: >-
-  Snakes strike in most of us.
+  Snakes strike fear in most of us.
 Here are few countries that might have many in fear due to the presence of this poisonous species
 blog_category: Travel
+keywords: >-
-keywords: 'Snakes , Are snakes poisonous , Different species of Snakes '
+  Poisonous snakes , Are snakes poisonous , Different species of Snakes, poisonous snakes in the world, poisonous snakes in India, snake bites in India, snake bites in Australia, snake bite treatment,
 ---

 ## Colombia